mietek/halcyon-website/pages/guide/index.md

 Halcyon is designed to deploy applications by building all required dependencies on the fly.

 The build machine must be capable of compiling and linking Haskell programs.
-At least 8GB of memory is recommended, as many common Cabal packages will fail to build on a machine with with less than 2GB of memory available.
+At least 8GB of memory is recommended, as many common Cabal packages will fail to build on a machine with less than 2GB of memory available.

 #### Supported platforms

-Halcyon is written in a cross-platform fashion, and additional platforms to support are currently under consideration.
+Currently, Halcyon fully supports deploying to Ubuntu LTS (`x86_64`) only.

+Partial support is available for CentOS and OS X, minus the capability to install additional OS libraries.

 ##### Ubuntu 14.04 LTS (`x86_64`)